GPCRmd/gpcrmd-docs/source/simulations.rst

 * Print: open the window of the printer to print the table.

 .. image:: _static/search_buttons.png
-  :width: 600
+  :width: 300
   :alt: GPCRmd search buttons

 Browser
 =======

-The Browser provides to the user to filter each column by a value specified in in the text cell.
+The Browser provides to the user to filter each column by a value specified in the text cell.

 .. image:: _static/search_browser.png
   :width: 600